gioblu/PJ102/README.md

 ![PJON](images/PJ102-front-min.jpg)
 ![PJON](images/PJ102-back-min.jpg)

 The PJ102 module is a 14.2x13.4mm open-source, stand-alone, programmable temperature and humidity smart sensor based on DHT22 and ATtiny85 with [PJON](https://github.com/gioblu/PJON/) over [PJDL](https://github.com/gioblu/PJON/blob/master/src/strategies/SoftwareBitBang/specification) networking.
-It is engineered to be easily configurable, have a range of 2000 meters in ideal conditions.
 It needs only 3 pins (PJDL, 5v, GND) to operate transmitting samples and receiving incoming configuration on the same PJON IO pin.
+Multiple PJ102s can be connected in parallel on the same bus, sharing the same power, ground and data connection.

 ```cpp
  _______   _______   _______